gtxaspec/wz_flash-helper/docs/README.md

 ## Credits
-- Gtxaspec with his ideas, tips and hard work on OpenIPC drivers and uboot SD card booting.
+- Gtxaspec with his ideas, tips and hard work on OpenIPC drivers, uboot SD card booting and testing.
 - Mnakada with their docker image to build the boot image from [their repo](https://github.com/mnakada/atomcam_tools)
-- [OpenIPC project](https://github.com/OpenIPC) with their tools, profile and tips.
+- [OpenIPC project](https://github.com/OpenIPC) with their tools, firmware and tips.